 So, for the makeover, we knew we needed to carve out a music corner.

-We decluttered our bookshelves and then shifted bookshelves down so we had more room for a music corner (and to store the smaller instruments on the newly decluttered bottom bookshelf).
+We decluttered our homeschool bookshelves and then shifted the book shelves over so we had more room for a music corner (and to store the smaller instruments on the newly decluttered bottom bookshelf).

 I’ll get into more of how we solved other of our classroom clutter and additional problems throughout the rest of this post (including pictures!), so . . .